saqibnaziir/saqibnaziir.github.io/_pages/hobbies.md

 classes: wide
 ---

-Besides my work, I have a keen interest for philosophy.
+Besides my work, I have a keen interest for philosophy, and reading books.

 I enjoy traveling to forein countries.
 I've lived abroad for a few years already.